Baumm History, Family Crest & Coats of Arms

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Baumm include Baum, Baumm, Baume, Baumme, Baums, Baumb, Baumbe and others.

 Early Notables of the Baumm family (pre 1700)

 Another 31 words (2 lines of text) are included under the topic Early Baumm Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Baumm family to the New World and Oceana
+Migration of the Baumm family

 After the First World War, Austria became a republic.
 The Treaty of Versailles broke up the empire in 1919 and many of the Sudeten Germans were incorporated into the new nation of Czechoslovakia.
 In the 20th century, many Austrians migrated to other parts of Germany or Europe, as well as to North America.
 In the United States, the majority of settlers landed in Philadelphia, and moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Many German settlers also migrated to Canada, particularly Ontario and the Prairies.
 Amongst the settlers in North America with this distinguished name Baumm were Andreas Baum, who arrived in Philadelphia in 1754; George Peter Baum settled in Maryland in 1757; Magdalina Baum, age 29; came to New York City in 1710.